Urigo/meteor-client-bundler/README.md

 - **-s, --source [source-dir]** - A path for a Meteor project which already exists.
 This is useful if you want the bundled packages to have the same versions as in the specified project.
 If not specified, the packages specified in the config under the `import` field will be used instead.
 - **-d, --desination [destination-file]** - The path for the bundled module.
 Defaults to `node_modules/meteor-client.js`.
 - **-c, --config [config-file]** - The path for the bundler config file.
 Defaults to `meteor-client.config.json`.
 An example config can be found in the [examples section](#examples).
 The config can contain the following fields:
   - **runtime** - Meteor’s runtime config.
-Most commonly use to set the URL of the Meteor server we would like to interface with.
+Most commonly used to set the URL of the Meteor server we would like to interface with, which defaults to `localhost:3000`.
   - **import** - A list of packages we would like to include in our bundle.
-Will most likely contain the “meteor-base” package, as it’s the core file of Meteor’s client, and without it, there will be no Meteor whatsoever.
+Will most likely contain the `meteor-base` package, as it’s the core file of Meteor’s client, and without it, there will be no Meteor whatsoever.

 ## Examples